pingcap/docs/ticdc/ticdc-sink-to-kafka.md

 > **Warning:**
 >
-> TiCDC v7.0.0 only supports scaling out a large single table on Kafka changefeeds.
+> TiCDC v7.0.0 only supports scaling out the load of a large single table on Kafka changefeeds.

 Sample configuration: